jez87/hello-world/README.md

 # hello-world
 This is my first project on github.com
-This is the readme-edtis branch.
+OLD: This is the readme-edtis branch.
+This is the develop branch.